LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 categories.
 Protocols can only contain predicate directives.
 From the point-of-view of a traditional imperative object-oriented language, predicates allows both object state and object behavior to be represented.
-Mutable object state can be represented using dynamic object predicates.
+Mutable object state can be represented using dynamic object predicates but should only be used when strictly necessary as it breaks declarative semantics.

 .. _predicates_reserved: